edufvicentini/aws-lambda-csv-to-database/README.md

 # CSV to Database - AWS LAMBDA

 ## 💻 About the project
-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project is an AWS Stack developed using Serverless Application Model.
+This repository contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 This function converts a standard CSV file into database records inside AWS ecosystem using PostgreSQL.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.